criteo/eslint-plugin-criteo/README.md

 Why?

 The difference between `null` and `undefined` is specific to Javascript and can be tricky for juniors/backend developers.
-Most of the time, we don't need to distinguish these 2 values, so using `isNil` from _lodash_ is safer.
+Most of the time, we don't need to distinguish these 2 values, so using `isNil` from _lodash_ (or _criteo-angular-sdk_ for Criteos) is safer.

 ### ngxs-selector-array-length